chiangs/stackable-bar-chart/README.md

 You can pass anything in `children` as the title and will be subjected to the `titlePosition` prop.

-I recommend you add a styling the following styling rule when using `left` or `right` positioning:
+I recommend you add the following styling rule when using `left` or `right` positioning to prevent the title from wrapping:

 ```css
 .your-title-wrapper-classname {